Select Page

 Audio Guides and Apps

-Several audio guides and mobile apps provide in-depth information and personal stories related to the Berlin Wall’s history.
-These resources enhance your understanding and allow you to connect with the personal experiences of those affected by the wall.
+There are several audio guides and various apps that offer extensive history and personal colourful stories about the Berlin Wall.
+These resources help expand your knowledge and also provide a way to feel the stories of people affected by the wall.

 Conclusion